What is a Spread Collar?

 Choosing your collar style comes down to your personal preference with situational formality and face shapes sprinkled in.
 When it comes down to it, you’ll wear what you feel comfortable wearing.
 However, there are situations like, at a wedding, where you’ll want to opt for a more formal option (think cutaway with a bow-tie or wingtip collar with a french cuff).

-On the other hand, a normal Monday at the office won’t call for the most formal collar type, and you will look more comfortable in a traditional spread or semi-spread collar, much like a fused collar or Cuban collar.
+On the other hand, a normal Monday at the office won’t call for the most formal collar type, and you will look more comfortable in a traditional spread or semi-spread collar.
 Lastly, as we discussed, face shape can play a role in deciding which collar style to choose from, but we would leave that as a last resort when selecting which kind you want to rock (it’s a tad subjective).

 More Helpful Dress Shirt Guides Articles